 Shayla is a medium size dog and it fits her perfectly.

-I am now thinking that maybe I should use one of the other barrels to make nest boxes… We’ll see about that.
+I am now thinking that maybe I should use one of the other barrels to make nest boxes for my DIY Pallet chicken coop… We’ll see about that.